Spring 2025 Course Descriptions

 Why do we eat what we eat?
 Do poor people eat more fast food than wealthy people?
 Why are Cheetos cheaper than cherries?
 Do you have to be skinny to be hungry?
 By working at the UVA Student Garden, Morven Kitchen Garden, UVA Community Food Pantry, Loaves and Fishes, or the PVCC Community Garden and using different types of writing, including journal entries, forum posts, peer reviews, and formal papers, we will explore topics like food insecurity, food production, hunger stereotypes, privilege, urban gardening, and community engagement.

-001 - Writing about Culture/Society - Fandom Ethnography
+004 - Writing about the Arts - Fandom Ethnography

 Charity Fowler

-005 - Writing about Culture/Society - Writing about Medicine
+005 - Writing about Culture/Society - Personal Writing: Experience and Expression

 Rhiannon Goad